shahjui2000/HPC-Analysis-on-Bellman-Ford/README.md

 Analysis on how parallel and serial implementation of the Bellman Ford Algorithm affects the performance.

-Comparision of serial implementation and parallel implementation on 4,8, 12 and 16 processors on the grounds of speedup, execution time and effeciency.
+Comparision of serial implementation and parallel implementation on 4,8, 12 and 16 processors on the grounds of speedup, execution time and efficiency.

 ## Requisites:
 1. C libraries: